Microgateway Custom Resources

 Notice

-Token Exchange is used to exchange the received token from the downstream to a new one which could be propagated to the upstream service.
+Token Exchange is used to exchange the received token from the downstream to a new one which could be used for authorization or propagation to the upstream service.

 The token from the downstream are received from one of the following sources: